brettflorio/giof-fundraising-minisite/src/_products/upkeep-and-security.md

 image_alt_text:
 ---

-RG has been "hibernated" (a huge financial shock) due to COVID -19, to all but small amigo mission teams for construction, but the cost of RG ministry continues.
+RG will be opening with modified limited occupancy due to COVID -19, to all but small amigo mission teams.
+Most Mission teams will not attend this summer but the cost of RG ministry continues.